FootballCritic (FC) has one main purpose - to help football fans of every level of obsession understand and enjoy the game just a little more.

 Q. What is the purpose of the bonuses and the competition weighting in the overall score?
 Can’t we just take a player’s score as is?

 A. If you average a player’s score across 20 matches, it doesn’t matter how good they are, it will average out in an unsatisfactory way.
-The competition and bonus weighting edge players closer to that magical 99 mark, something that everyone can recognise as a universal recognition of ‘great’.
+The competition and bonus weighting edge players closer to that magical 99 mark, something that everyone can recognise as a universal recognition of ‘in-form’.

 Q. What if a player features in different positions during their 1800 minute period?